Vitamin E: Chemistry

-The nutritional content of vitamin E is defined by equivalency to 100% RRR-configuration α-tocopherol activity.
-The molecules that contribute α-tocopherol activity are four tocopherols and four tocotrienols, within each group of four identified by the prefixes alpha- (α-), beta- (β-), gamma- (γ-), and delta- (δ-).
+The molecules that contribute vitamin E activity are four tocopherols and four tocotrienols, within each group of four identified by the prefixes alpha- (α-), beta- (β-), gamma- (γ-), and delta- (δ-).
 For alpha(α)-tocopherol each of the three "R" sites has a methyl group (CH_{3}) attached.
 For beta(β)-tocopherol: R1 = methyl group, R2 = H, R3 = methyl group.
 For gamma(γ)-tocopherol: R1 = H, R2 = methyl group, R3 = methyl group.
 For delta(δ)-tocopherol: R1 = H, R2 = H, R3 = methyl group.
 The same configurations exist for the tocotrienols, except that the unsaturated side chain has three carbon-carbon double bonds whereas the tocopherols have a saturated side chain.
+(Esters such as alpha-tocopherol acetate are digested in the human body to yield the corresponding tocopherol.)